Body

 Student Org Treasurer will submit a Payment Request via the online Payment Request.

-• If a vendor has expenses listed on a website, this may be used by the student org to proceed to the next step.
+• If a vendor has expenses listed on a website, the student organization may use this information to proceed to the next step.

 • Like all other student org benefits, compliance must be met for the Student Org Finance Center to process a Payment Request.
 Access Student Org Compliance Requirements.

-• If a student org plans to use proceeds from an event to cover expenses, this will be considered in the submission reviewed by SOFC staff.
+• If a student organization plans to use proceeds from an event to cover expenses, SOFC staff will consider this in the submission.

-• If the student org has sufficient funds, 110% of the estimate submission, the Payment Request will be approved.
+• If the student organization has sufficient funds, 110% of the estimate submission will be approved, and the Payment Request will be approved.

-Student org will submit an Approved Payment Request to the vendor.
-The Payment Request will be in the form of a PDF.
+The student organization will submit an approved payment request to the vendor.
+The Payment Request will be in the form of a PDF. (see sample below)

 Image of a Student Org Payment Request Approval